 - a bluish cast in a shadow area,

-- a color cast from a colored wall, car or other reflecting object, or
+- a color cast from a colored wall, car or another reflecting object, or

 - an image made with colored light, like on stage or a sunset.